 Cons

 - Annual fees.
-To access higher earn rates, you’ll generally have to pay an annual fee.
-The value you get back from the rewards should be higher than the annual fee – if it isn’t, the card’s not worth your while.
+To access higher earn rates, you’ll generally have to pay an annual credit card fee.
+The value you get back from the rewards and cashback should be higher than the annual fee – if it isn’t, the card’s not worth your while.

 - Rates of interest.
-If the cashback offer is a feature of a more premium product, you may find that it comes with higher interest rates.
-Make sure you can repay the amount you’ve charged for the cashback (as well as other purchases) before the end of the statement period.
+If the cashback offer is a feature of a more premium product, you may find that credit card comes with a higher interest rate.
+Make sure you can repay the amount you’ve spent before the end of the statement period to avoid interest charges on any outstanding balance.

 How to apply for a cashback credit card